ChrisBeaumont/joblog/README.md

 Similarly, any change in the classification class, training data, or hyperparameters results in a new classifier being trained and stored

-By default, `learnerjob` saves a pickled version of the trained classifier.
+By default, `joblog` saves a pickled version of the trained classifier.
 This is accessible via the `result` property:

 ```